-The investigator's brochure (IB) shall contain the clinical and non-clinical information on the investigational device that is relevant for the investigation and available at the time of application.
+The investigator's brochure (IB) shall contain the information on the device for performance evaluation that is relevant for the study and available at the time of application.
 It shall be clearly identified and contain in particular the following information:

 - 2.1.
 Identification and description of the device, including information on the intended purpose, the risk classification and applicable classification rule according to Annex VII, design and manufacturing of the device and reference to previous and similar generations of the device. - 2.2.
 Manufacturer's instructions for installation, and use, including storage and handling requirements, as well as the label and instructions for use to the extent that this information is available. - 2.3.
-Pre-clinical testing and experimental data, in particular regarding in design calculations, in vitro tests, ex vivo tests, animal tests, mechanical or electrical tests, reliability tests, software verification and validation, performance tests, evaluation of biocompatibility and biological safety.

-2.4.
-Existing clinical data, in particular

-- of the relevant scientific literature available relating to the safety, performance, design characteristics and intended purpose of the device and/or of equivalent or similar devices; - of other relevant clinical data available relating to the safety, performance, design characteristics and intended purpose of equivalent or similar devices of the same manufacturer, including length of time on the market and a review of performance and safety related issues and any corrective actions taken; - 2.5.
-Summary of the risk/benefit analysis and the risk management, including information regarding known or foreseeable risks, any undesirable effects, contra-indications and warnings. - 2.6.
-In the case of devices that incorporates a medicinal substance, including a human blood or plasma derivative, or devices manufactured utilising non-viable tissues or cells of human or animal origin, or their derivatives, detailed information on the medicinal substance or on the tissues or cells, and on the compliance with the relevant general safety and performance requirements and the specific risk management in relation to the substance or tissues or cells. - 2.7.
+Pre-clinical testing and experimental data. - 2.4.
+Existing clinical data, in particular the following: - relevant scientific literature available relating to the safety, performance, design characteristics and intended purpose of the device and/or of equivalent or similar devices; - other relevant clinical data available relating to the safety, performance, design characteristics and intended purpose of equivalent or similar devices of the same manufacturer, including length of time on the market and a review of performance and safety related issues and any corrective actions taken. - 2.5.
+Summary of the risk/benefit analysis and the risk management, including information regarding known or foreseeable risks and warnings. - 2.6.
+In the case of devices that include tissues, cells and substances of human, animal or microbial origins detailed information on the tissues, cells and substances, and on the compliance with the relevant general safety and performance requirements and the specific risk management in relation to the tissues, cells and substances. - 2.7.
 Reference to harmonised or other internationally recognised standards complied with in full or in part. - 2.8.
-A clause that any updates to the IB or any other relevant information that is newly available shall be brought to the attention of the investigators.
+A clause that any updates to the IB or any other relevant information that is newly available shall be brought to the attention of the investigators. - 3.
+Clinical performance study protocol, as referred to in Section 2.3.2 of Annex XII.